 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-It’s no secret that travel has been at a lull this past year — especially air travel.
-But, with the future looking brighter and planes filling up, now’s the perfect time to start accruing those frequent flyer miles to get you back in the air, even if you aren’t looking to fly until later this year or even next year.
+The future of travel is starting to look brighter, especially with international borders slowly reopening around the world.
+So now’s the perfect time to start accruing those frequent flyer miles to get you back in the air, even if you aren’t looking to fly until later this year or even next year.

 With so many credit cards that earn airline points and miles, you’re probably wondering which one is best for you.
 We’ve analyzed all the cards out there and picked our favorites so you can see which ones are on top when it comes to not only racking up rewards but also having access to some great perks while flying.